ultralytics/ultralytics/docs/models/fast-sam.md

 ## Usage

-FastSAM is not yet available directly via the `ultralytics` package, but it is available directly from the [https://github.com/CASIA-IVA-Lab/FastSAM](https://github.com/CASIA-IVA-Lab/FastSAM) repository.
+FastSAM is not yet available within the [`ultralytics` package](../quickstart.md), but it is available directly from the [https://github.com/CASIA-IVA-Lab/FastSAM](https://github.com/CASIA-IVA-Lab/FastSAM) repository.
 Here is a brief overview of the typical steps you might take to use FastSAM:

 ### Installation